Introduction

 Task 1: To select all the existing and future learners who belong to the administration (a member of the Administrative Services Division or Accounting-Administration) and enroll them into the Administrative Resources section.
 Setup:

-Once the changes are saved, the preview will show affected learners
+Once the changes are saved, the preview will show the affected learners.

 |